andymass/vim-matchup/README.md

 - match-up doesn't work

+  This plugin requires at least vim 7.4.
+It should work in vim 7.4.898 but at least vim 7.4.1689 is better.
+I recommend using the most recent version of vim if possible.

-  The plugin requires a fairly recent version of vim.
-Please tell me your vim version and error messages.
+  If you have issues, please tell me your vim version and error messages.
   Try updating vim and see if the problem persists.

 - Why does jumping not work for construct X in language Y?